-*- coding: utf-8 -*-

 [docs] def reset_state(self):

-* It's guaranteed that :meth:`reset_state` should be called **once and only once** by the **process that uses the dataflow** before :meth:`__iter__` is called.
+* The caller must guarantee that :meth:`reset_state` should be called **once and only once** by the **process that uses the dataflow** before :meth:`__iter__` is called.

 The caller thread of this method should stay alive to keep this dataflow alive.

 * It is meant for certain initialization that involves processes, e.g., initialize random number generators (RNG), create worker processes.

 Because it's very common to use RNG in data processing, developers of dataflow can also subclass :class:`RNGDataFlow` to have easier access to an RNG.

 * A dataflow is not fork-safe after :meth:`reset_state` is called (because this will violate the guarantee).
 A few number of dataflow is not fork-safe anytime, which will be mentioned in the docs.

-* You should follow the above guarantee if you're using a dataflow yourself or if you're writing a wrapper dataflow).
+* You should take the responsibility and follow the above guarantee if you're the caller of a dataflow yourself or if you're writing a wrapper dataflow).